FAQS ON AP's VOTE-COUNTING NETWORK

-Here's an explanation of how AP will provide results in 2012 with the speed and accuracy on which its members and subscribers have learned to rely.
+Here's an explanation of how AP [provided results in 2012 with the speed and accuracy on which its members and subscribers have learned to rely.

 Q: What is involved in AP's election coverage?

 A: From before dawn on Nov.
-6 and continuing for the next 36 hours or more, thousands of people will work full time on AP's behalf to report the election.
-From exit poll interviewers to exit poll analysts, from vote count stringers to vote entry clerks, from bureau chiefs in the states to supervisors in New York and Washington—all are part of a precisely calibrated plan designed to report election results accurately.
+6 2012, and continuing for the next 36 hours or more, thousands of people worked full time on AP's behalf to report the election.
+From exit poll interviewers to exit poll analysts, from vote count stringers to vote entry clerks, from bureau chiefs in the states to supervisors in New York and Washington—all were part of a precisely calibrated plan designed to report election results accurately.

-A: By shortly after 6 p.m.
-ET on Tuesday, Nov.
-6, the first of nearly 5,000 stringers will have started to report to county election centers.
+A: Shortly before the polls close, nearly 5,000 stringers report to county election centers.
 When the first polls close in Indiana and Kentucky, they'll be ready to start phoning in the raw vote as it is reported by the counties.
 They'll place their calls to one of AP's four regional desks, the largest of which is the Western Election Center at Eastern Washington University in Cheney, Wash., where the votes from 20 states will be reported by AP stringers.
 Stringers for another nine states will call their returns to a vote center at AP headquarters in New York.
 Other regional centers are in Cranbury, N.J., and Spokane, Wash.